partheus/blog/README.md

 4. In the blog folder, run:
             "gatsby build"
             "npm run deploy"
-5. git -push origin
+5. git pull and then push origin
-Pull origin first if it doesn't work